taka-chin/42/Inception/note.md

 * A Docker container that contains WordPress + php-fpm (it must be installed and configured) only without nginx.
 * A volume that contains your WordPress database.
 * A second volume that contains your WordPress website files.
+* In your WordPress database, there must be two users, one of them being the ad- ministrator.
+The administrator’s username can’t contain admin/Admin or admin- istrator/Administrator (e.g., admin, administrator, Administrator, admin-123, and so forth).

 ## mariaDB
 * A Docker container that contains MariaDB only without nginx.

+## env
+The latest tag is prohibited.
+No password must be present in your Dockerfiles.
+It is mandatory to use environment variables.
+Also, it is strongly recommended to use a .env file to store environment variables.
+The .env file should be located at the root of the srcs directory.
+Your NGINX container must be the only entrypoint into your infrastructure via the port 443 only, using the TLSv1.2 or TLSv1.3 protocol.

 ## tips
 コンテナIDを取得したい時